joelabair/Bracket-Templates/README.md

 ###Template Syntax:

-Template placeholders representing property names and/or any nested key via dot notation are enclosed by square brackets (obviously), and may contain an optional prefix.
+Template placeholders are enclosed by square brackets (obviously), and represent data object property names and/or any nested key identifiers (via dot, hyphen, or undersocre  notation).
 Optionally, a default value can be included by adding a colon followed by the default string.
 Tempalte placeholders support both truthy conditional blocks and list/dict iterator blocks.
+Additionally, tempalte placeholders may contain an optional prefix.

 **[** {propertyName} [: {defaultValue}] **]**